 - compliance with judicial authorities' requests in the context of criminal proceedings; or

-- compliance with a disclosure obligation to the Bank of Portugal, the CMVM or tax authorities, when they are acting pursuant to their respective attributions.
+- compliance with a disclosure obligation towards the BoP, the CMVM or the tax authorities, when these entities are acting pursuant to their respective attributions.

-In the past, the CNPD had already ruled in a specific case that all personal data processed by a bank is subject to banking secrecy.
+In the past, the Portuguese Data Protection Authority (CNPD) had ruled in a specific case that all personal data processed by a bank is subject to banking secrecy.

-In the case of processing clients' data for the purposes of anti-money laundering reporting, the disclosure of specific relevant personal data is based upon the fulfilment of a legal obligation, and there is no need to obtain data subject consent.
-As the concept of 'client authorisation' under PSEMLF and the financial institution's legal framework differs from the concept of 'consent' under the GDPR, many banks and other financial institutions opt to collect clients' authorisation to disclose information covered by banking secrecy in the context of their general client terms and conditions.
-In the case of processing clients' data for the purposes of anti-money laundering reporting under Portuguese AML regulations, the disclosure of specific relevant personal data is based upon the fulfilment of a legal obligation, and there is no need to obtain the data subject's consent.
+As regards the processing of clients' data for the purposes of AML reporting, the disclosure of specific relevant personal data is based upon the fulfilment of a legal obligation, and there is thus no need to obtain the data subject's consent.
+As the concept of 'client authorisation' under the PSEMLF and the financial institutions' legal framework differs from the concept of 'consent' under the GDPR, many banks and other financial institutions opt to collect clients' authorisation to disclose information covered by banking secrecy in the context of their general client terms and conditions.

 Another important aspect of data processing in the context of fintech business is the definition of clients' profiles and business segmentation, as well as automated decision-making based on profiling.
 Automated decisions that produce effects concerning the data subject or that significantly affect him or her and are based solely on the automated processing of data intended to evaluate certain personal aspects relating to him or her are not permitted.

-There are also additional restrictions on using special categories of data (such as health-related data or biometric data) for any processing of personal data, which can ultimately impact the way Fintech companies will implement Strong Customer Authentication mechanisms under the PSD2 Regulatory Technical Standards, as the Regulatory Technical Standards suggest the use of the payment service users' biometric data in that context.
-The CNPD has consistently ruled that financial data are sensitive data, in the sense that they reveal aspects of an individual's private life and, thus, said data should be protected under the Portuguese Constitution.
-As financial data are also considered by the EDPB as data of a highly personal nature, this may ultimately influence the stringency of technical and organisational measures data controllers and processors choose to implement to protect said data, as well as on the need to undergo a data protection impact assessment (DPIA) before commencing processing activities on said data.
-The processing of financial data may, then, entail the need for a DPIA under the CNPD's Regulation 1/2018, which lists the processing activities subject to a mandatory DPIA, as the Regulation refers to the processing of data of a highly personal nature in four of its nine cases.
+There are also additional restrictions on using special categories of data (such as health-related data or biometric data) for any processing of personal data, which can ultimately impact the way fintech companies will implement strong customer authentication mechanisms under the PSD II Regulatory Technical Standards, as the Regulatory Technical Standards suggest the use of the payment service users' biometric data in that context.
+The CNPD has consistently ruled that financial data are sensitive data, in the sense that they reveal aspects of an individual's private life and, therefore, should be protected under the Portuguese Constitution.
+As financial data is also considered by the EDPB as data of a highly personal nature, this may ultimately influence the stringency of technical and organisational measures that data controllers and processors choose to implement to protect the data, as well as the need to undergo a data protection impact assessment (DPIA) before commencing processing activities on the data.
+The processing of financial data may, then, entail the need for a DPIA under the CNPD's Regulation 1/2018, which lists the processing activities that are subject to a mandatory DPIA, as the Regulation refers to the processing of data of a highly personal nature in four of its nine cases.

-Without prejudice to the above, Portuguese legislation implementing the GDPR has entered into force on 8 August last year.
-Law No. 58/2019 brings some additional adjustments or restrictions to the rules set out in the GDPR, notably regarding the processing of deceased persons' personal data, the applicable data storage periods and minors' consent for data processing.
-Most notably, and without prejudice to the GDPR's purpose limitation principle, Law No. 58/2019 allows controllers or processors to keep personal data until the expiration of any statutory limitation periods during which they may need to use the data to demonstrate compliance with legal or contractual obligations.
+Without prejudice to the above, Portuguese legislation implementing the GDPR entered into force on 8 August 2019.
+Law No. 58/2019 brings some additional adjustments and restrictions to the rules set out in the GDPR, notably regarding the processing of deceased persons' personal data, the applicable data storage periods and minors' consent for data processing.
+Most notably, and without prejudice to the GDPR's purpose limitation principle, Law No. 58/2019 allows controllers or processors to keep personal data until the expiry of any statutory limitation periods during which they may need to use the data to demonstrate compliance with legal or contractual obligations.

 Year in review

-Portugal Fintech (a Portuguese association supporting the emerging fintech ecosystem) continues its mission to promote the Portuguese fintech market, gathering fintech, regtech, insurtech and cybersecurity companies in Portugal, fostering their access and visibility with legislators, start-ups, investors, consultants, banks, regulators and other relevant entities.
-2019 was also marked by the opening of the FintechHouse by Portugal Fintech, a technological innovation and financial services hub, described as 'a unique place that aims to be the meeting point of the entire Ecosystem'.
+Portugal Fintech, a Portuguese association supporting the emerging fintech ecosystem, continues its mission to promote the Portuguese fintech market, by gathering fintech, regtech, insurtech and cybersecurity companies in Portugal and fostering their access to and visibility among legislators, start-ups, investors, consultants, banks, regulators and other relevant entities.

-The Portugal FinLab, an acceleration programme providing a communication channel between new players in the market (or even incumbent institutions having innovative tech-based financial projects or products) and the Portuguese regulatory authorities is now in its second edition.
-Through it, the regulators provide guidelines and support without the usual hurdles to the participants on how to navigate and operate in the regulatory system.
+The Portugal FinLab, an acceleration programme providing a communication channel between new market players (or even established institutions with innovative tech-based financial projects or products) and the Portuguese regulatory authorities, is now in its third edition.
+Through this programme, the regulators provide guidance and support to participants, without the usual hurdles, on how to navigate and operate in the existing regulatory system.

 Outlook and conclusions

-The recently enacted PSEMLF transposing the PSD2 has approved a new and reformed legal framework for the majority of fintech companies currently operating in the Portuguese market, while simultaneously paving the way for new market players and new types of companies to enter the market and offer their products and services to both consumers and other businesses.
-It has also legally recognised third-party providers such as PISPs and AISPs, furthering the open banking ecosystem with the surging of new companies – such as payment initiation and account information services.
+The transposition of PSD II has approved a new and reformed legal framework for the majority of fintech companies currently operating in the Portuguese market, while simultaneously paving the way for new market players and new types of companies to enter the market and offer their products and services to both consumers and other businesses.
+It has also legally recognised third-party providers such as PISPs and AISPs, expanding the open banking ecosystem with the emergence of new companies, such as payment initiation and account information services.

-1 Tiago Correia Moreira is a partner, Helena Correia Mendonça is a principal consultant, Conceição Gamito is a senior adviser and José Miguel Carracho and Francisca César Machado are associates at Vieira de Almeida (VdA).
-The authors would like to thank André Marques Piteira (an associate in the IP department), David Paula and Sebastião Barros Vale (associates in the ICT department).
+1 Tiago Correia Moreira is a partner, Conceição Gamito is a senior adviser, Helena Correia Mendonça is a principal consultant and David Paula is a senior associate at Vieira de Almeida.
+The authors would like to thank Ana Falcão Afonso, a principal consultant in the IP department, for her assistance with the chapter.

-2 In this respect, it is noteworthy that Directive (EU) 2015/1535 of the European Parliament and of the Council, which defines and sets-out rules on information society services, states that this Directive shall not apply to rules relating to matters covered by EU legislation in the field of financial services, as listed non-exhaustively in Annex II to this Directive.
+2 In this respect, it is noteworthy that Directive (EU) 2015/1535 of the European Parliament and of the Council, which defines and sets out rules for information society services, states that this Directive shall not apply to rules relating to matters covered by EU legislation in the field of financial services, as non-exhaustively listed in Annex II to this Directive.
 This may ultimately raise some doubts about the applicability of Regulation (EU) 2019/1150 to the provision of online intermediation services relating to financial services.
-The Regulation also states that it 'shall not apply to online payment services (…) which are not provided with the aim of the facilitating the initiation of direct transactions and which do not involve a contractual relationship with consumers', without prejudice to EU law applicable in the areas of judicial cooperation in civil matters, competition, data protection, trade secrets protection, consumer protection, electronic commerce and financial services.
+The Regulation also states that it 'shall not apply to online payment services . . . which are not provided with the aim of facilitating the initiation of direct transactions and which do not involve a contractual relationship with consumers', without prejudice to EU law applicable in the areas of judicial cooperation in civil matters, competition, data protection, trade secrets protection, consumer protection, electronic commerce and financial services.

-4 Following a study by the European Central Bank on 'Virtual Currency Schemes', of October 2012.
-The Bank of Portugal also reiterated, in 2014, that the use of virtual currency brings risks to consumers and, in 2015, advised banks to abstain from buying, detaining or selling virtual currencies (Circular Letter 011/2015/DPG, of 10 March 2015).
+3 Following a study carried out by the European Central Bank on 'Virtual Currency Schemes', from October 2012.
+In 2014, the Bank of Portugal also reiterated that the use of virtual currency brings risks to consumers and, in 2015, it advised banks to abstain from buying, detaining or selling virtual currencies (Circular Letter 011/2015/DPG of 10 March 2015).

-6 CJEU's case law C-264/14, from 22 October 2015 (Skatteverket v.
+6 Court of Justice of the European Union (CJEU) Case C-264/14, 22 October 2015 (Skatteverket v.
 David Hedqvist).
 In this case, the CJEU decided that the exchange of Bitcoin for traditional currency qualifies as a supply of services for VAT purposes.
-As to the question of whether these transactions should be regarded as exempt supplies, the CJEU pointed out that Bitcoin, being a contractual means of payment, cannot be regarded as a current account or a deposit account, a payment or a transfer.
+As to the question of whether these transactions should be regarded as exempt supplies, the CJEU pointed out that Bitcoin, being a contractual means of payment, cannot be regarded as a current account or a deposit account, a payment or transfer.
 Moreover, unlike a debt, cheques and other negotiable instruments referred to in Article 135(1)(d) of the VAT Directive, Bitcoin is a direct means of payment between the operators that accept it.
-Therefore, the CJEU ruled that transactions, such as exchange of cryptocurrency for traditional currency, and vice versa, should be exempt from VAT under the provision of Article 135(1)(e) of the VAT Directive.
-The CJEU did not expressly address the subject of whether the exchange of, for example, Bitcoin for a different cryptocurrency should also be regarded for VAT purposes as an exempt supply of services under Article 135(1)(e) of the VAT Directive.
+Therefore, the CJEU ruled that transactions such as the exchange of cryptocurrency for traditional currency, and vice versa, should be exempt from VAT under the provision of Article 135(1)(e) of the VAT Directive.
+The CJEU did not expressly address the subject of whether the exchange of, for example, Bitcoin for a different cryptocurrency should also be regarded, for VAT purposes, as an exempt supply of services under Article 135(1)(e) of the VAT Directive.
 However, in our view, the same reasoning applies and the answer should therefore be the same.

-8 Under the provision of Article 9(27)(d) of the Portuguese VAT Code (which corresponds to the transposition of article 135(1)(e) of the European VAT Directive).
+7 Under Article 9(27)(d) of the Portuguese VAT Code (which corresponds to the transposition of Article 135(1)(e) of the European VAT Directive).